chandlerc/llvm-designs/ClangService.rst

 The final client interface layer is the CLI.
 These will take the form of extremely small, focused command line tools that wrap a single tool functionality.
-They have three primary roles: First, these will form a command line toolset that is the maximally generic and minimal entry-bar point of integration.
+They have three primary roles: First, these will form a command line tool set that is the maximally generic and minimal entry-bar point of integration.
 Anyone with a command line can use them directly in their workflow.
 Any editor which runs in an environment with a command line can integrate with them.